 The beauty of a journal lies in its privacy, in that even if you want to make it public later, it’s private right now.

 You don’t need outside approval; you’re the only one writing in and reading this journal right now.
 Grammatical errors have a free pass.
 Messy handwriting happens.
-Whatever flows through you that day, however playful or depressing it may be, is what needs to flow.My journal is my ultimate judgment-free zone.
-It's like my life gets a free pass to be what it… Click To Tweet
+Whatever flows through you that day, however playful or depressing it may be, is what needs to flow.My journal is my ultimate judgment-free zone; my life gets a free pass to be what it is.
+Click To Tweet

 Be brutally, beautifully honest.